randallard/correspondence-games/games/prisoners-dilemma-design-draft.md

 ### 6. Rematch Received Screen
 **Elements:**
-- Final game results
+- Final game results from previous game
 - Opponent's message displayed
 - "Your opponent wants a rematch!"
+- "They've already made their first move!"
 - "Accept & Start New Game" button
-- Becomes Player 1 in new game chain
+- Note: "You'll be Player 2 in the rematch" (roles swap)

 ---